-- Notify patient of INR result. - If INR is not therapeutic: - o Adjust warfarin regimen as per Warfarin Dosing Algorithms (Appendix D). - o Notify physician re: out-of-range INR as per Warfarin Dosing Algorithm (Appendix D). - Inquire about and document any changes to medication regimen (including prescription, non-prescription, vitamins, supplements and herbal medications), or medical conditions. - Renew warfarin prescriptions as needed, by entering warfarin prescriptions into the EMR for the purpose of recording or printing a prescription with the prescribing physician as a supervising physician. - If deemed necessary, change the warfarin prescription to an appropriate strength tablet to ensure safe and effective therapy. - Ensure patient is counselled regarding this change. - o Document on the new prescription that a change in tablet strength is requested. - o Call community pharmacy to clearly communicate change in tablet strength. - Patients who require management of Rivaroxaban (Xarelto), Apixaban (Eliquis), Dabigatran (Pradaxa), Edoxaban (Lixiana), or Warfarin transitions, may be referred to the Pharmacist. - Bridging therapy (consult with physician): - When necessary, the authorized implementer should determine (and clarify with the physician) whether bridging, adjustment, or cessation of therapy is required. - When appropriate, the patient should be referred to a Thrombosis Clinic by their physician if bridging is necessary. - In most cases, warfarin does not need to be held for dental procedures; physicians/authorized implementers may use the letter to dentist (Appendix F) when appropriate.
+- On the lab requisition, under "Hematology", check "Prothrombin Time (INR)" and under "Other Tests" may add "Repeat INR as needed."
+This will be valid for 6 months. - The lab requisition must be signed by the implementer as well as state the implementer's name, PCP name, and "as per Medical Directive TCFHT-MD08". - Implementer documents that the requisition was provided and the follow up plan. - Lab INR may be ordered in circumstances where a patient is unable to attend their POC appointment or for comparison to POC INR. - Notify patient of INR result. - If INR is not therapeutic: - Adjust warfarin regimen as per Warfarin Dosing Algorithms (Appendix D). - Notify physician re: out-of-range INR as per Warfarin Dosing Algorithm (Appendix D). - Inquire about and document any changes to medication regimen (including prescription, nonprescription, vitamins, supplements and herbal medications), or medical conditions. - Renew warfarin prescriptions as needed, by entering warfarin prescriptions into the EMR for the purpose of recording or printing a prescription with the prescribing physician as a supervising physician. - If deemed necessary, change the warfarin prescription to an appropriate strength tablet to ensure safe and effective therapy. - Ensure patient is counselled regarding this change. - Document on the new prescription that a change in tablet strength is requested. - Call community pharmacy to clearly communicate change in tablet strength. - Patients who require management of Rivaroxaban (Xarelto), Apixaban (Eliquis), Dabigatran (Pradaxa), Edoxaban (Lixiana), or Warfarin transitions, may be referred to the Pharmacist. - Bridging therapy (consult with physician): - When necessary, the authorized implementer should determine (and clarify with the physician) whether bridging, adjustment, or cessation of therapy is required. - When appropriate, the patient should be referred to a Thrombosis Clinic by their physician if bridging is necessary. - In most cases, warfarin does not need to be held for dental procedures; physicians/authorized implementers may use the letter to dentist (Appendix F) when appropriate.

-Recipient Patients:

-Appendix Attached: \\\ No \X Yes

-Title: Appendix A - Authorizer Approval Form
+Appendix Attached: No X Yes Title: Appendix A - Authorizer Approval Form x Attached: No X Yes pendix B - Implementer Approval Form -- --